jcduran05/FullStackEngineerChallenge/README.md

 # Full Stack Developer Challenge

+The build app with data can be accessed at https://ancient-refuge-55416.herokuapp.com/home

 npm install
 npm run seed
 npm run start-dev

 Making use of postgres and the database be called paypay-fschallenge